Compressible Gravity-Capillary Water Waves with Vorticity: Local Well-Posedness, Incompressible and Zero-Surface-Tension Limits: An overview of our methodology

 and $\vb:=(v_1,v_2)$, $\cnab:=(\p_1,\p_2)$ are the horizontal velocities and derivatives, $\TL :=\cnab\cdot\cnab= \p_{1}^2+\p_{2}^2$ is the flat tangential Laplacian, $\npk:= (-\p_1\psk, -\p_2 \psk, 1)^\top$ is the smoothed Eulerian normal vector and $\Npk:= (-\p_1\pk, -\p_2 \pk, 1)^\top$ is the extension of $\npk$ into $\Omega$.

-The tangential smoothing method was first introduced in \cite{CS2007LWP} to study incompressible Euler and then was generalized to study various free-surface inviscid fluids in Lagrangian coordinates.
-However, the free surface is now assumed to be a graph, and the construction of a nonlinear approximate system is quite different from Lagrangian coordinates.
+The tangential smoothing method was first introduced in \cite{CS2007LWP} to study the incompressible Euler equations and subsequently generalized to investigate various free-surface inviscid fluids in Lagrangian coordinates.
+However, the free surface is now assumed to be a graph, and the construction of a nonlinear approximate system differs significantly from that in Lagrangian coordinates.
 The following issues are crucial and very technical. \begin{itemize} \item \textbf{Design the smoothed material derivative $\Dtpk$.} When restricted on $\Sigma$, the weight function in front of $\p_3$ in $\Dtpk$ should agree with the kinematic boundary condition.
 Otherwise, there will be a \textit{boundary mismatched term that cannot be controlled} when studying $\frac{d}{dt}E(t)$.
-Therefore, we cannot mollify $\p_t\varphi$ in $\Dtpk$. \item \textbf{Introduce the artificial viscosity to control the mismatched terms.} The tangential mollification leads to some mismatched terms that should be controlled by the artificial viscosity term. \begin{itemize} \item [a.]
+Therefore, we cannot mollify $\p_t\varphi$ in $\Dtpk$. \item \textbf{Introduce the artificial viscosity to control the mismatched terms.} The tangential mollification leads to some mismatched terms that the artificial viscosity should control. \begin{itemize} \item [a.]
 The commutator $\dd(f)$ in \eqref{AGUDD} now involves a new term $\ee(f)=\p_t\TT^\alpha(\pk-\varphi)\ppk_3 f$ which should be bounded by $\kk|\cnab\p_t\TT^{\alpha}\psi|_0$ after using the mollifier property \eqref{lkk33}. \item [b.]
 The analysis of the ST term introduces two extra commutators, whose control requires the bound for $\kk|\cnab\p_t\TT^{\alpha}\psi|$. \end{itemize} To control the above two crucial mismatched terms, we introduce the artificial viscosity term $-\kk^2(1-\TL)\p_t\psi$ which gives the energy $|\kk\TJ\TT^{\alpha}\p_t\psi|_0$ to enhance the regularity of $\p_t\psi$.
 Due to technical reasons, it should be noted that the coefficient must be $\kk^2$ instead of any other power of $\kk$ in the artificial viscosity.
 The details are explained in Section \ref{sect uniformkk} below \eqref{I22}. \end{itemize}

-It should also be noted that the design of the linearized $\kk$-regularized problem is also crucial and technically complicated, as we must define the ``new free surface" in each step of iteration and the boundary conditions must keep consistent with the nonlinear problem.
+It should also be noted that the design of the linearized $\kk$-regularized problem is also crucial and technically complicated, as we must define the``new free surface" in each iteration step and ensure that the boundary conditions remain consistent with the nonlinear problem.
 We refer to those rather technical constructions to the beginning of Section \ref{sect linear LWP}.